 RAY BAUM’s Act and Kari’s Law are two pieces of legislation aimed at improving emergency communications in the U.S. RAY BAUM’s Act requires contact centers to provide a “dispatchable location,” such as a building number or floor level, for 911 calls made from indoor locations.
 Kari’s Law requires all multi-line telephone systems (MLTS) to allow users to dial 911 without having to use a prefix or other code to reach an outside line first.

-Data Security for Cloud Contact Centers
+Common Security Threats in Cloud Contact Centers

 Cloud contact centers face a wide range of security threats that can compromise customer data and bring operations to a halt.
 Here are some common cyber security threats to be aware of:

-• Phishing AttacksPhishing attacks rose by 61% in 2022.3 Cyber criminals use this type of attack to trick employees into sharing privileged information or downloading malware, which can be particularly dangerous in cloud contact centers as attackers may gain access to customer data.
+Phishing attacks rose by 61% in 2022.3 Cyber criminals use this type of attack to trick employees into sharing privileged information or downloading malware, which can be particularly dangerous in cloud contact centers as attackers may gain access to customer data.

-• Distributed Denial of Service (DDoS) AttacksMore than 6 million DDoS attacks took place last year.3 These attacks overload a system with traffic, making it unavailable to users.
+More than 6 million DDoS attacks took place last year.3 These attacks overload a system with traffic, making it unavailable to users.
 In cloud contact centers, DDoS attacks can disrupt business operations and prevent customers from accessing services.

-Best Practices for Ensuring Cloud Contact Center Security
+Cloud Contact Center Security Best Practices

 Follow the cloud contact center best practices below to ensure your customers’ sensitive information stays protected.